7ayLabs/outfind-ios/README.md

 ### Intellectual Property

-The 7ay-presence Protocol, Outfind application, and all associated source code, documentation, designs, and trademarks are the exclusive intellectual property of **7aylabs Inc.**
+The 7ay-presence Protocol, Lapses application, and all associated source code, documentation, designs, and trademarks are the exclusive intellectual property of **7aylabs Inc.**

 ### Compliance